Designated Cultural Assets Held in the National Library of Korea

 • Valuable in that it was printed using Gaemi-type (Joseon’s first copper printing type); invaluable for research on the development of printing and typesetting in Goryeo and Joseon

-2 National Treasure No. 319-1 Dongui bogam (Principles and Practice of Eastern Medicine) 25 books
+2 National Treasure Dongui bogam (Principles and Practice of Eastern Medicine) 25 books

 • Written by Heo Jun; published in the 5th year of King Gwanghaegun (1613); Naeuiwon (royal clinic of Joseon)-type print